jyp/boon/README.md

 Left-hand.

-The most common edition commands (cut, paste, parenthesis manipulation) are bound to the home row.
+The most common editing commands (cut, paste, parenthesis manipulation) are bound to the home row.
 The top row is (mainly) for searching.
 The bottom row gives access to user-defined (C-x) and mode-specific shortcuts (C-c), insert mode, and registers.